 The employer and training provider must confirm that the apprentice has met the on-programme requirements and the apprentice is ready to undertake the end-point assessment.

-The employer and training provider must hold a 'Gateway' meeting to agree that the apprentice has gained the required level of knowledge, skills, and behaviours.
-Prior to end-point assessment the apprentice must have:
+The employer and training provider must hold a 'Gateway' meeting to agree that the apprentice has gained the required level of knowledge, skills, and behaviours, along with English and maths at a level 1, with test attempts at level 2 as set by the apprenticeship standard.